Maine scientist helped rover land on Mars while working from Brunswick

 See the first raw images from the Perseverance HERE.

 One of the people who helped get the mission off the ground and onto the Red Planet is actually a Mainer.
-Dr. Aileen Yingst lives in Brunswick and is a senior scientist for the planetary science institute.
+Dr. Aileen Yingst, who lives in Brunswick, is a senior scientist for the Planetary Science Institute and partners with NASA's Jet Propulsion Laboratory on the Mars rovers.

 According to NASA, Yingst has contributed to Mars 2020, Mars Science Library, and Mars Rover Exploration to name a few.